vittoriobusatta/adonis-stripe/README.md

 ## Features

-- Plug-and-play configuration of the Stripe SDK in AdonisJS.
+- Easy setup and integration of the Stripe SDK in AdonisJS.
 - Middleware for secure webhook signature validation.
+- Centralized event handling with custom handlers.
-- Fully customizable to fit your Stripe integration needs.
+- Direct access to the Stripe SDK via the `api` property.

 ---